Are you following these meter reading best practices?

 A common complaint of customers is, “You don’t read my meter every month.”
 What you, as a manager, are faced with is determining if this is reality or perception.
 Technology such as automated meter reading, and even handhelds, has made “shade tree reading” more difficult to accomplish successfully.
 Even with handhelds, you still want to ensure that you get accurate meter readings each month and eliminate the possibility of your meter readers fabricating readings.

-Adhering to the following best practices will insure that.
+Adhering to the following best practices will ensure that.

 Rotate routes among meter readers